2.C Settlement and Integration

 Language training services are generally funded by Canada’s provincial and/or federal governments.
 Refugees can access these services at no cost to them or their sponsoring groups.

-The Language Instruction for Newcomers to Canada (LINC) program offers language classes nationwide to sponsored refugees with various levels of English or French.
-This program is funded by Canada.
+The Language Instruction for Newcomers to Canada (LINC) and the Cours de Langue pour les Immigrants au Canada (CLIC) programs offer language classes nationwide to sponsored refugees with various levels of English or French.
+These programs are funded by Canada.

 Settlement agencies, community organizations, school boards, public libraries, as well as secondary and post-secondary institutions may also provide language instruction.
 These services are typically funded by municipal and provincial governments.